davidVillarreal03/Professional-README-Generator/README.md

 ## How to Contribute

-Must go through git fork
+If you would like to contribute please use git fork

 ## Tests

-To test enter into the terminal to start program, then fill out the questions to get an idea of how your read me will look when it is completed
+After having the terminal open, you can execute the program by entering the command "node index.js".
+This will prompt the user with questions to fill out to create their very own and personalized readme

 ## Questions
 For questions about the project, you can reach me via: